Skip to main content

 Professional website for family doctor practices

-Family doctor practices are the first point of contact in the German healthcare system - and at the same time the most heavily utilised.
-Between HZV contracts, DMP programmes, vaccination hours, video consultations and a patient-intake situation that is severely limited in many regions, a practice website above all needs one thing: radical clarity.
-Patients should understand in 20 seconds whether they can get help here, what the fastest route to an appointment looks like, and what to do in an emergency.
-We build family-doctor websites that relieve organisational load, are legally compliant and build trust - without marketing ballast.
+Family doctor practices are the first point of contact in the German healthcare system - and often heavily loaded.
+Between HZV information, DMP programmes, vaccination sessions, video consultations and limited patient intake, a practice website needs clarity above all.
+Patients should quickly understand whether they are in the right place, what the path to an appointment is and what to do in an emergency.
+We build family-doctor websites that relieve organisation, inform factually and build trust - without marketing ballast.

 Why family doctor practices need a better website today

 The structural pressures on family doctor practices - full waiting rooms, high daily contact numbers, staffing shortages at the medical assistant level, DMP and HZV documentation, increasingly complex polymorbid patients - can be noticeably relieved by a well-made website.
 A large part of the phone calls are not about medical questions but about organisation: prescription refills, opening hours, vaccine availability, sick-note extensions, referral requests.
-A website that maps this organisation digitally - clean, GDPR-compliant, without confusion - reduces phone and front-desk load by 30-50 percent.
+A website that maps this organisation digitally - clean, data-minimizing, without confusion - can shift many recurring organisational questions from the phone to clear online information.

 What belongs on a modern family doctor practice website